 Oliveras lives in a mountainous region in the southwest, where the majority of people work in agriculture on coffee, plantain and citrus plantations.
 Many of the farmers, who struggle to make a living even during good times, live in wooden houses rather than sturdier concrete structures.
 As their plight demonstrates, it’s the people struggling to make ends meet during regular times who really suffer in the aftermath of a disaster.
 Many people were left homeless.

-One creative endeavor supported by the diocese and St. Bartholomew’s Church in Bartolo was the conversion of a vacant pubic school into a short-term – now long-term – response to a housing shortage.
+One creative endeavor supported by the diocese and St. Bartholomew’s Church in Bartolo was the conversion of a vacant public school into a short-term – now long-term – response to a housing shortage.

 Before Maria, Puerto Rico’s financial crisis made headlines, a situation exacerbated by the hurricanes as even more residents have fled the island.
 A year ago, Puerto Rico’s government closed 167 public schools; this year it plans to close 265 more.